cloudwu/lua-bgfx/README.md

 Yet another bgfx lua binding library
 =============

-This is my style bgfx lua (5.3) binding library (work on process), and I rewrote parts of bgfx original examples in lua.
+This is my style bgfx lua (5.3/5.4) binding library, and I rewrote a few bgfx original examples in lua.

 The lua version examples are not efficent but just only for testing.

-To build the library, you should build bgfx static library first, or you can download my [win64 pre-compile version](https://github.com/cloudwu/lua-bgfx/releases) .
+To build the library, you should build bgfx static library first.

-I use [IUP](http://webserver2.tecgraf.puc-rio.br/iup/) for GUI framework, you can also download the [win64 pre-compile version](https://github.com/cloudwu/lua-bgfx/releases/download/v0.1/iup.zip) .
+I use [IUP](http://webserver2.tecgraf.puc-rio.br/iup/) for GUI framework, you can download the [win64 pre-compile version](https://github.com/cloudwu/lua-bgfx/releases/download/v0.1/iup.zip) .

 To test it, just put `lua.exe` , `math3d.dll` , `bgfx.dll` in the `bin` directory with the asserts (textures/shaders/meshes) from bgfx , and run :